 AVID stands for Advancement via Individual Determination; therefore, it is necessary that students understand they are the key to their success in this program.
 Because this program has quite specific guidelines to help students achieve, the AVID contract and essentials must be followed.
-AVID is not only a class but it combines rigor and support to ensure student success in a college preparatory curriculum.
+AVID is not only a class but it combines rigor and support to ensure student success in a college and career preparatory curriculum.
 It includes instruction in study skills, organization skills, communication skills, reading comprehension, writing, collaboration, inquiry, test-taking strategies, and personal development.

 Writing as a Tool of Learning

 Students and parents are required to sign the AVID contract each year.
 This contract outlines the program and requirements.
 In addition to the AVID essentials, students are required to exhibit good citizenship, refrain from excessive absences and tardies, maintain at least a “C” average in every class at all times, and avoid disciplinary referrals.

 An in-school academic support program for grades 7-12 that prepares students for college eligibility and success.

 A program that places academically average students in advanced classes.